Scalable Back-Propagation-Free Training of Optical Physics-Informed Neural Networks: Experimental Results

-{\bf Training Performance.} Table \ref{tab:photonics training} compares our method with existing on-chip BP-free ONN training methods, including \texttt{FLOPS}~\citep{GuDAC} and subspace training \texttt{L\textsuperscript{2}ight}~\citep{gu2021l2ight}.
 Note that existing methods do NOT support PINN training.
 We apply the same sparse-grid loss computation in all methods.
 We use the same number of ONN forward evaluations per step in different BP-free training methods for fair comparisons.

-The first two subfigures in Fig. \ref{fig:phase domain} shows the relative $\ell_2$ error curves of different training protocols.
+\paragraph{\bf Training Performance.} The first two subfigures in Fig. \ref{fig:phase domain} shows the relative $\ell_2$ error curves of different training protocols.
 Real-size PINNs training are very high-dimensional optimization problems (18k MZIs for Black-Scholes, 280k MZIs for 20dim-HJB, and 73k MZIs for Burgers' and Darcy Flow) for ONN on-chip training. \texttt{FLOPS} can only handle toy-size neural networks ($20\sim 30$ neurons per layer, $\sim 1k$ MZIs) and fail to converge well on real-size PINNs, thus is not capable of solving realistic PDEs due to the limited scalability.
 Subspace BP training method \texttt{L\textsuperscript{2}ight} enables on-chip FO training of ONN, however the trainable parameters are restricted to the diagonal matrix $\bm{\Sigma}(\bm{\Phi})$ while orthogonal matrices $\bm{U}(\bm{\Phi})$ and $\bm{V}(\bm{\Phi})$ are frozen at random initialization due to the intractable gradients.
 Such restricted learnable space hinders the degree of freedom for training PINNs from scratch.
 As a result, \texttt{L\textsuperscript{2}ight} only finds a roughly converged solution with a large relative $\ell_2$ error.
 Our tensor-compressed BP-free training achieves the lowest relative $\ell_2$ error after on-chip training.
 We also visualize the learned solution $\hat{u}$ to examine the quality (the last two subfigures in Fig. \ref{fig:phase domain}).
 The above results show that our method is the most scalable solution to enable real-size PINNs training, capable of solving realistic PDEs on photonic computing hardware.
 The on-chip phase-domain training results normally show some performance degradation compared with the numerical results of weight-domain training, due to the limited control resolution, device uncertainties, \textit{etc.}.
 More experiment results are available in Appendix \ref{appendix:Detailed Results of Phase-domain Training}.